apmiller108/beatbrain/PROJECT.md

 - [x] Fix bug where tracks are not reorderd after removal

 ### **Playlist Export (M3U)**
-- [ ] Create utility function to generate M3U file content from playlist tracks
+- [ ] Create utility function to generate M3U file content from playlist tracks.
+Format M3U with extended metadata (#EXTINF).
+Meta data should be duration, artist and title.
+Include track file paths from Mixxx database.
+Encode with UTF-8.
-- [ ] Implement file save dialog using Electron's dialog API
+- [ ] Implement file save dialog using Electron's dialog API.
+Use a sensible default export location, like the user's Music folder if it exits, otherwise the user's home directory.
+- [ ] Store the export location is user_preferences and recall it when exporting in the future.
 - [ ] Add IPC handler for file system write operations
-- [ ] Format M3U with extended metadata (#EXTINF)
-- [ ] Include track file paths from Mixxx database
 - [ ] Add error handling for file write failures
-- [ ] Show success notification with file path after export
+- [ ] Show success ToastNotification with the playlist file path after export (can the file path be a link to open the file?)
-- [ ] Add option to choose M3U format (basic vs extended)

 ### **Polish & UX Enhancements**
 - [ ] Add empty state message when playlist has no tracks